 What to Do

-Yard waste is accepted only at 2250 A Street SW, Cedar Rapids, Iowa from businesses and residents with large loads or stumps.
+Only yard waste and food waste is accepted at 2250 A Street SW.
 Yard waste from small residential loads is also accepted at 1954 County Home Road, Marion, Iowa.
 Compost and wood chips are available only at the A Street location.
 Always stop at the scale first.
-Long lines are likely on Saturdays during summer hours of operation.

 Before Leaving Home

 Make sure your load is tied down and secured.
 Unsecured loads will be fined;

 2250 A Street SW, Cedar Rapids is open 8:00am - 4:00pm, Monday - Friday, 8:00am - 12:00pm Saturday.

 1954 County Home Road, Marion is open 7:00am to 4:00pm, Monday - Friday, Saturdays are by appointment or account only.
 No loads will be accepted after the gates close.